DavidStevensonVtex/Python-Tutorials/W3Schools/017-Python-If-Else/README.md

 * Greater than or equal to: a \>= b

 These conditions can be used in several ways, most commonly in "if statements" and loops.

+## Indentation

+Python relies on indentation (whitespace at the beginning of a line) to define scope in the code.
+Other programming languages often use curly-brackets for this purpose.